smontanari/todomvc/smocker-examples/readme.md

 Once you have cloned/downloaded this repository, you will have download the javascript dependencies by executing `bower install` from the example directory of your library of choice.

 ### How to run
 You should be able to run these examples the same way you run the originals, i.e. by opening the index.html file in your browser.
-However, sMocker will not trigger any scenario unless explicitly instructed through the *test_scenario* parameter appended to the url.
+However, sMocker will not trigger any scenario unless explicitly instructed through the *smocker_scenario* parameter appended to the url.

 For instance, in order to run "scenario1" for the angularjs example you will need to open the following file url in your browser:
-"**file:///.../todomvc/smocker-examples/angularjs/index.html?test_scenario=scenario1**"
+"**file:///.../todomvc/smocker-examples/angularjs/index.html?smocker_scenario=scenario1**"

 > **Chrome users:** Chrome is not very friendly when running/downloading javascript from the local file system, so one option is to start your Chrome browser from the command line with the following flag: